 Beginning with composion experiments in the 1960s, the first event will kick off with sound entering the realm of gesture expressions with Giuseppe Chiari and Fluxus, where every note becomes a specific, self-sufficient element.
 New ways of expressions are born such as happenings and musical graphic notation or music notation.
 Gruppo 63 makes its debut pushing sound experimentation to the limits and pervading every field: Lamberto Pignotti,

 brings to the fore visual and sound poetry, in between happening and performance.
 In the 1970s, new ways of investigating sound enter the cultural scene with the birth of the first dedicated events and Albert Mayr, in 1975, produces Performances from Time Aspects – an aesthetic approach to daily time management (sound time).

-Carlo Fatigoni curator of the When Sound Becomes Form
+Introduced by Carlo Fatigoni curator of the When Sound Becomes Form